 When David was little, I used to tell him bed-time stories about a kind and clever inventor called Professor P. He loved the stories and refused to go to bed without one!
 A few years later we bought a caravan and parked it at Golden Cap in Dorset, an excellent fossil beach.
 David loved collecting fossils and so I decided to write him a story about the time when the fossils were alive.
 I completed my first homemade book, Professor P and the Time Machine and gave it to David for his 9th birthday.
 He absolutely loved it!

 It took me five years to complete my first published book, Professor P and the Jurassic Coast.
 I kept revising and altering the story until I was completely happy with it.
-I took about 3 years to complete Professor P and the Jurassic Island and 2 years to complete Professor P and the Dinosaur Island.
-I'm getting quicker!
+I took about 3 years to complete Professor P and the Jurassic Island.

 As I child, I used to love Enid Blyton, especially the Famous Five series.
 I've tried to recapture the innocence of her books in my writing, while bringing the stories up to date with computers and modern technology.